-1.1 The report seeks a decision by Council on submission(s) for Scottish Government Learning Estate Investment Programme Phase 3 funding in October 2022.

-1.2 This report is submitted to the Council in terms of Section III (D) (1) of the Council's Scheme of Administration relating to all the functions of the Council as Education Authority.
+- 1.1 The report seeks a decision on the priority to be allocated to the submissions to Scottish Government for Learning Estate Investment Programme Phase 3 funding in October 2022. - 1.2 This report is submitted in terms of Section III (D) (1) of the Council's Scheme of Administration relating to all the functions of the Council as Education Authority.